skip to main content

 Euphorbia

 The bulk of euphorbias are native to the arid climates of Africa and the island of Madagascar but are also found in Asia and Australia.
 Often mistaken for cacti, these desert plants share a lot in common with their distant planty cousins.
 Like cacti, euphorbias prefer dry air, lots of bright light, and infrequent but deep waterings.
+And for this reason, optimal euphorbia care proves to be beginner friendly.

 How to care for your Euphorbia